The Just Assassins: Other characters

 The Grand Duchess – Grand Duchess Elizabeth Fyodorovna, Widow of Grand Duke Serge.
 She appears in only one scene, confronting Kaliayev in prison about his actions.
 She emphasises the human side of the Grand Duke's death, talking about his little habits and good qualities.
 She asks Kaliayev to admit to being a murderer rather than a revolutionary, in exchange for a pardon, and to accept Christianity.
 Kaliayev finds his justification severely weakened, but manages to reject her offer.

 Skouratov – A member of the secret police who visits Kaliayev in prison.
 Skouratov represents the hopelessness of struggling against a despotic society.
 He asks Kaliayev to betray his comrades in exchange for freedom for all of them, but Kaliayev refuses to do so.
 Skouratov then has published, or threatens to have publish, a newspaper article saying Kaliayev did betray them, so as to destroy the unity of the group.
 However, if he does so, the group do not believe him.

 Foka – A man Kaliayev meets in prison who has murdered someone while drunk.
 Foka is sceptical towards Kaliayev's socialism, and is instead very acceptant of the world (when Kaliayev describes the socialist vision to him, Foka simply says it is heaven).
 He is serving a 20-year sentence, but acts as a hangman, getting a year off his sentence for each criminal he hangs.

 Prison guard – An intriguingly important character.
 He represents the class struggle that was prevalent in Russia at the time; never striking but always in the background, in control.

 Adaptation

 The play was the basis for the 1983 Mexican film Bajo la metralla, directed by Felipe Cazals.

+The 1993 Malayalam telefilm Uyarthezhunnelppu, directed by Shyamaprasad, is another adaptation.

 The 2017 Telugu (Indian) movie Raktham - The Blood directed by Rajesh Touchriver is also an adaptation of this Albert Camus play.